-- behaviour that adversely affects the performance of other students during the sitting of an assessment task or examination - cheating in any form, including having someone such as a tutor complete a take home task - plagiarism from the Internet, books or other sources, or from another person's work - providing a false explanation of why work was not handed in by the due date - using the work done during sessions with a tutor in a take home assessment task - the use of AI or generative large language model (GLLM).
+- Malpractice, including plagiarism, collusion, misrepresentation, and breach of assessment conditions, is strictly prohibited. - NESA takes allegations of malpractice very seriously, and detected malpractice can jeopardize a student's award and achievement of the RoSA or the HSC. - Student conduct amounting to malpractice can range from unintentional failures to comply with assessment rules and procedures to deliberate attempts to gain an unfair advantage through intentional wrongdoing. - Students who knowingly assist other students in engaging in malpractice will be considered complicit in the malpractice. - Serious and deliberate acts of malpractice amount to corrupt conduct, and NESA will report such matters to the Independent Commission Against Corruption where appropriate. - Behaviour that adversely affects the performance of other students during the sitting of an assessment task or examination - Cheating in any form, including having someone such as a tutor complete a take home task - Plagiarism from the Internet, books or other sources, or from another person's work - Providing a false explanation of why work was not handed in by the due date - Using the work done during sessions with a tutor in a take home assessment task - The use of AI or Generative Large Language Model (GLLM).

 Students are expected to conform to the highest standards of academic integrity and ethical scholarship.
-If a student is deemed guilty of malpractice, a zero award may be given for the entire task.
+If a student is suspected of malpractice, a zero award may be given for the entire task.
 If the results of an assessment task are found to be invalid or unreliable for the entire cohort due to malpractice, then an alternative assessment task may be given.